Battle In Colombia Over River-wrecking Gold dragons - UrduPoint

 "We are not hiding.
 We just want the persecution to stop," he said.

-"We want to be formally recognized as miners so that we can work in peace, without stigma." - New gold rush - The Names of the villages in this region such as Zaragoza and Caceres serve as a reminder of the Spanish colonizers who were already extracting gold in Bajo Cauca in the 17th century.
+"We want to be formally recognized as miners so that we can work in peace, without stigma."
+The Names of the villages in this region such as Zaragoza and Caceres serve as a reminder of the Spanish colonizers who were already extracting gold in Bajo Cauca in the 17th century.

 It became a bastion of rightwing paramilitary fighters in the 1990s, and is now a stronghold of the Gulf Clan, Colombia's most powerful cartel.